 Note: Tdap is a combination vaccine that protects against three potentially life-threatening bacterial diseases: tetanus, diphtheria, and pertussis (whooping cough). - Share of Teenagers Aged 13-17 with MenACWY Vaccination: Full Weight (~4.21 Points)

-Note: The MenACWY vaccine is given by a single injection into the upper arm and protects against four different strains of the meningococcal bacteria that cause meningitis and blood poisoning (septicaemia): A, C, W and Y. - States Where Minors Can Get Vaccinated Without Parental Consent: Full Weight (~2.11 Points)
+Note: The MenACWY vaccine is given by a single injection into the upper arm and protects against four different strains of the meningococcal bacteria that cause meningitis and blood poisoning (septicaemia): A, C, W and Y. - States Where Minors Can Get Vaccinated Without Parental Consent: Half Weight (~2.11 Points)

 - Vaccinations Required for Public School Kindergarten Access: Full Weight (~4.21 Points)